santisica29/CodeReviews.Console.Drinks/santisica29.Drinks/README.md

 	- The program uses a SQL Server db connection to store your favorite drinks
 	- If no database exists, or the correct table does not exist they will be created on program start.

-- Console based UI where users choose to see the drinks from the API or their favorite drinks saved.
+- Console based UI where users choose to see the drinks from the API, navigate through different categories and save that drink to your favorite drink database.

-- Uses Spectre.Console to show the data in a nicer way using it's table feature.
+- Uses Spectre.Console to show the data in a nicer way using it's table feature and menu options.

 ## What I've Learned